Coronavirus Update:What patients and families need to know

 - Two letters of recommendation

 All application must be submitted electronically.
 Applications must be submitted in its entirety.
 We recommend having all documents ready prior to starting the electronic application process.
-The complete application form and packet must be received no later than January 31, 2020.
-Successful candidates will be notified no later than March 31, 2020.
+The complete application form and packet must be received by established due date.
 Incomplete applications will not be accepted.
 Additional application processes will be shared with eligible applicants.

 Applications will be reviewed for completeness; please submit all requested items as a packet.
 Qualified candidates will be interviewed by a selection committee consisting of staff from Nursing Education, Hematology and Oncology.
 For questions about the Susan D. Flynn Oncology Nursing Fellowship Program, please email the Program Coordinator, Shari Washington or call 202-476-3523.